MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 OpScript-Preparation
 ====================

-We are going to manipulate a lot of inputs and data and at some point we will need to see what X variable equal to, what the result of X operation, etc to just be able to know where we need to go scripting-wise.
-Usually this is done by using the ``print()`` function.
-But this is very basic and can led to various limitations.
+We are going to manipulate a lot of inputs and data and at some point, we will need to see what X variable is equal to, what is the result of X operation, etc to just be able to know where we need to go scripting-wise.
+Usually, this is done by using the ``print()`` function.
+But this is very basic and can lead to various limitations.

 To have a more robust way of debugging OpScripts I made myself a small logging module in lua.
 Kind of similar to what Python logging module does.
-It add a bunch of line to your script but will allow more flexibility in the way data will be displayed to you.
+It adds a bunch of line to your script but will allow more flexibility in the way data will be displayed to you.

 On top of a freshly created ``.lua`` file paste the content of this file :